 'The artist Susan Derges engages with such transformative themes in her treatment of elemental forces, testing the inter-relation between earth, water, air and fire.
 Her beautifully-crafted images reflect a holistic system that encompasses the human psyche and finds its metaphors through the natural world.
 Like the terminology and practice of alchemy, her work is suggestive and mercurial, for it deals with the point where the specific meets the universal.
 In a creative circle, she extracts, refines, and pours back, enriching our experience in the process.
 The territory between states of being, conditions of change, are as important as the stages of resolution'.
 (Martin Barnes)

-In her recent series, Mortal Moon (exhibited Queen's House Greenwich 2019-20) Susan Derges created four new photographic works in response to the Armada Portrait of Queen Elizabeth I. They are inspired by fragile vessels travelling the oceans at the mercy of heavenly and earthly forces.
+In another recent project, Mortal Moon (exhibited Queen's House Greenwich 2019-20) , Susan Derges created four photographic works in response to the Armada Portrait of Queen Elizabeth I. They are inspired by fragile vessels travelling the oceans at the mercy of heavenly and earthly forces.
 Sailors on voyages of ‘discovery’, trade, piracy, colonisation and slavery used the moon and stars to navigate their way.
 The images capture the wake of boats, travelling at night and the reflections of the sun, moon and stars on the water, and form a vivid allegory that resonates with the present day’s abandoned and wrecked boats in our collective awareness.
 The images are layered with the mythological figures of the constellations, believed to influence life on earth.